Applehand/eleventy-site/eleventy/src/writings/setting-up-a-home-neuroagentic-network.md

 #### Putting it together

 The home cluster behaves like a small, accountable team rather than a single chatbot.
-It has clear roles and one point of contact, a split between rules, skills, and commands so agents pick the right mechanism for the job, cheap help for routine work, evidence before anything is called done, named owners for every powerful command, and a Precision pillar that keeps prompts and outputs task-shaped as the system grows.
+It has clear roles and one point of contact, a split between rules, skills, and commands so agents pick the right mechanism for the job, cheap help for routine work, evidence before anything is called done, and named owners for every powerful tool.
 Context stays lean until it needs to be rich.
 Autonomy is something I dial up or down.
 Long work gets real process.
 Memory condenses instead of vanishing.
 And there is enough visibility to trust the whole thing while it runs.